 As an example of what I love about the writing: Da Vinci has been driving the same SUV since the beginning of the series.
 As a viewer, you don't really think about this - but that means the car is a minimum of five years old, possibly older.
 In the last episode of this season, he's headed for a cemetery for a disinterment when the car sputters and stops, so he's desperately calling his office and then walking to the cemetery, where he's half an hour late.
 It's not a big or important scene, but it clearly shows the difference between this show and every other "cop show."

 Mick Leary (Ian Tracey) is having more and more trouble holding his life together as the after-effects of something that happened mid-way through season 4 are tearing him apart.
-Angela Cosmo (Venus Terzo) is trying (only semi-successfully) to befriend a young prostitute.
+Angela Cosmo (Venus Terzo) is trying (only semi-successfully) to befriend a young prostitute, and she's finding friendship and using the woman as a snitch are incompatible, particularly in the face of the woman's addiction.
 Which leads her to a couple cops in Vice: Suki (Camille Sullivan) and Brian (Colin Cunningham).
 Across multiple episodes, we find out that Brian is severely bent, but not quite bent enough for them to pin anything on him.
 And not surprisingly, Suki wants desperately to not be Brian's partner.